VISIONS helps employers build more inclusive teams, by connecting them to untapped talent.

 Other Ways to Support VISIONS

-Grouped by borough, members of VISIONS Advisory Boards help promote the issues important to the agency, represent VISIONS at community events, assist in raising funds to support the free services we provide, and help solicit new contributors for our annual fundraising events.
+Grouped by borough, members of VISIONS Advisory Boards help promote the issues important VISIONS, represent us at community events, assist in raising funds to support our services, and help solicit contributors for our fundraising events.

 Volunteers may assist participants with reading mail, and other types of written materials, escorting them in the community for shopping and appointments, and helping in a variety of programs (i.e. Arts & crafts, knitting, ceramics, and technology training).